kapiw04/convenly/docs/DATABASE.md

 ## ERD Diagram
 ![erd-diagram](../assets/docs/convenly-db.png)
-> Note: Project is not in Work in Progress stage.
+> Note: Project is now in Work in Progress stage.
 Not everything is yet implemented.

 ## Schema